-Monsoon season is just around the corner and if there’s one thing that we all feel helpless about, it’s standing on our window and watching the rains raise the water levels of our pool to the point of overflowing!
+Monsoon season is just around the corner (or it may already be here depending on when you read this!) and if there’s one thing that we all feel helpless about, it’s standing on our window and watching the rains raise the water levels of our pool to the point of overflowing!

 So what can we do to prevent our pool from overflowing?

 Short of having superpowers to stop the rain from coming, there are a couple of precautions we can take to prevent our pool from overflowing.

 This may take some time and a lot of money in renovation costs, but many pool builders offer installation of overflow drainage systems for in-ground pools (if you don’t have one installed already that is.
 No shortcuts here.

 It is worth noting though this will not prevent your pool from overflowing!
 This will just prevent the overflow from running off and combining with water from outside your pool and vice versa!